HPC-SimTools/IPS-framework/doc/user_guides/advanced_guide.rst

 Event Service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The event service interface is used to implement the web portal connection, as well as for components to communicate asynchronously.
-See the :doc:`Advanced Features <advanced_parallelism>` documentation for details on how to use this interface for component communication.

 .. automethod:: ipsframework.services.ServicesProxy.publish
    :noindex: